-In October 2010, our Board adopted, and our stockholders subsequently approved, our Non-Employee Directors' Stock Award Plan, or Directors' Plan.
+In October 2010, our Board adopted, and our stockholders subsequently approved, our 2010 Non-Employee Directors' Stock Award Plan, or Directors' Plan.
 Prior to stockholder approval of the amendment subject to this Proposal 3, there is an aggregate total of 238,095 shares of common stock authorized for issuance under the Directors' Plan.
 During 2012, we granted options to purchase 73,798 shares of common stock under the Directors' Plan to our non-employee directors at an exercise price of \$13.30 per share.
-As of March 15, 2013, options covering an aggregate of 73,798 shares of common stock had been granted under the Directors' Plan (and no shares have been returned to the Directors' Plan as a result of any cancellations or expirations of awards) and 164,297 shares of common stock (plus any shares that might be returned to the Directors' Plan in the future as a result of cancellations or expiration of options) remained available for future grant under the Directors' Plan.
+As of March 15, 2013, options covering an aggregate of 73,798 shares of common stock had been granted under the Directors' Plan do shares have been returned to the Directors' Plan as a result of any cancellations or expirations of awards) and 164,297 shares of common stock (plus any shares that might be returned to the Directors' Plan in the future as a result of cancellations or expiration of options) remained available for future grant under the Directors' Plan.
+As of March 15, 2013, the market value of the shares of common stock underlying outstanding options was 918,785.

 In February 2013, our Board approved an amendment to the Directors' Plan, subject to stockholder approval, to increase the number of shares authorized for issuance under the Directors' Plan from 238,095 shares to 400,000 shares of common stock.
-Stockholders are requested in this Proposal 3 to approve an amendment to the Directors' Plan.
+Stockholders are requested in this Proposal 3 to approve the amendment to the Directors' Plan, increasing the number of shares authorized for issuance under the Directors' Plan to 400,000.
 The affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote at the meeting will be required to approve the amendment to the Directors' Plan, as described above.
 Abstentions will be counted toward the tabulation of votes cast on proposals presented to the stockholders and will have the same effect as negative votes.
 Broker non-votes are counted towards a quorum, but are not counted for any purpose in determining whether this matter has been approved.
 A copy of the Directors' Plan, as amended by this Proposal 3, is appended to this proxy statement as Appendix A.